NVIDIA/NeMo-Framework-Launcher/README.md

 6.There is no guarantee that training Imagen for an extended period will necessarily result in improved FID/CLIP scores.
 To achieve best results, we suggest evaluating various checkpoints during the late stages of convergence.

-7.It is possible to increase the micro batch size for `500m_res_64` up to 112 and `2b_res_64` to 20, which can further optimize model throughput.
-We will investigate this in our future release

 ### 6.4.
 Checkpoint Conversion